mathworks/toolboxdesign/MEX.md

 ### Execution time libraries
 These type of libraries are often referred to as shared object libraries or dynamic link libraries.
 These libraries are required for running the MEX functions and need to be shipped to the users.
-You can place the runtime binaries within the `private` folder under the `toolbox` folder, this makes sure that the library gets shipped to the user.
+You can place the execution time binaries within the `private` folder under the `toolbox` folder, this makes sure that the library gets shipped to the user.
 You can use the -L and -l flags during compile time to specify the location and the name of the runtime library.

 ``` text